edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     function createFullPrompt(query: string, context: string) {
         const systemMessage = `
-            As an enthusiastic EdgeDB expert keen to assist, respond to questions referencing the given EdgeDB sections.
+            As an enthusiastic Gel expert keen to assist, respond to questions referencing the given Gel sections.

             If unable to help based on documentation, respond